 The General Assembly should review existing financing programs available to dairy farmers or related businesses to identify where programs can be expanded or established to provide short-term assistance from available federal ARPA and IIJA funds.
-There are many opportunities that the State could explore such as establishing payment for ecosystem services programs that reward farmers for water quality or air quality.
+There are many opportunities that the State could explore such as expanding existing programs or establishing new programs that pay for ecosystem services and reward farmers for their water quality or air quality efforts.
 Similarly, existing assistance programs, such as the Working Lands Program or the Capital Equipment Assistance Program could expand eligibility to additional activities.